tedsanders/tedsanders.github.io/_posts/2013-07-26-healthcare.md

 <p>Question: How does healthcare affect health?</p>

 <p>No one knows for sure.
-Only two randomized controlled studies have tried to answer that question.
+Two major randomized controlled studies have tried to answer that question.
 These are those two studies:</p>

-<h3>#1: RAND Health Insurance Experiment</h3>
+<h2>#1: RAND Health Insurance Experiment</h2>

 <p>This $50 million study from the 70s is the gold standard of healthcare research, because it was randomized and controlled (and thus measured causation instead of correlation).</p>